florian-lefebvre/astro-env/package/README.md

 #### `schema`

-Zod schema used to validate your environment variables.
-You can import zod from `astro/zod`:
+Schema used to validate your environment variables.
+It supports a subset of zod built-in schemas: `string`, `number`, `boolean` and `date`.

 ```ts
 import astroEnv from "astro-env";